This post contains affiliate links. Click here to read my affiliate policy.

 It’s funny because when we cut our food budget, I was trying to think of ways to still afford buying meat from New Seasons and I scored the internet trying to find a replacement and “Bam” they had a Pdf, now defunct, sharing their value packs.
 I jumped up for joy and then called the NS Meat department and they had no idea what I was talking about.
 Seriously, they had to look it up and call me back.
 Anyhow, you should check with your local natural store and see if they have something like this.
 If not, they may work with you on customizing a bulk purchase at a discount.
 It never hurts to try.

 Anyhow, this covers most of the meat, yeah, seriously.
 My son eats 3 eggs almost every day for breakfast.
-Then there’s my husband’s addiction to Raw milk – I’m normally right there with him but I am following Whole30 this month.
+Then there’s my husband’s addiction to Raw milk – I’m normally right there with him but I am following Whole30 this month (Trust I will be making Whole30 Desserts).

 Anyhow, I have not kept track of receipts and I am too tired to track what I’ve spent on food this week but next week I promise to have everything neat and pretty to see where I am at and if my $100 a week budget is even realistic for us.